1984vc/website/content/docs/founders-handbook/minimizing-founder-dillution.md

 - Focus on your company's strengths and growth potential rather than other offers
 - Use phrases like "we're seeing strong interest" or "we're in late-stage discussions with several firms"

 Remember, the goal is to generate genuine interest, not to simply shop around an existing offer.
 Be transparent about your process while maintaining discretion about specific details particularly who the other player are.

 ## 2. Negotiate Down the lead's Ownership

 Series A leads often start negotiations with a high ownership targets—around 15% but some as high as 20%.
 These numbers are always up for negotiation.
-If the proposed capital is more than you actually need, try to negotiate down the round size (or if you have other investors you want to bring, the lead investor's check size).
+If the proposed capital is more than you actually need, try to negotiate down the round size (or, if you have other investors you want to bring, negotiate down the lead investor's check size).

 ## 3. Offer Other Attractive Terms

 Consider conceding on other terms like board structure, information rights, more protective provisions or major investor rights in exchange for lower ownership.
 But don't give away too much board control or roll the ownership can down the road by offering super pro-rata.
 That will come back and bite you.

 ## 4. Negotiate a Smaller Option Pool

 Investors often require a company to set aside a significant option pool (10%-12%) for future employees, which dilutes existing shareholders.
 Negotiating a smaller option pool (say 5-8%) will substantially reduce the dilution from the round.
 However, expect significant investor push back.
 And if your executive team is thin, your lead might refuse.

 ## 5. Re-negotiate Pro Rata Rights for Early Investors

 Investors understand that founders can be very sensitive towards dilution particularly if the round starts to balloon.
 Often founders can go back to their existing investors during the round and ask them to relinquish part or all their pro-rata rights.
 The best strategy here is to get your most friendly investor to agree to a reduced pro-rata, then call all the others and let them know that you will reduce pro-rata for all investors equally and that one / your lead has already agreed.

 ## 6. Negotiate a Founder Grant